 The book is divided into short, but sensitive and honest chapters about love, marriage, children, truth and beauty, paradox, irony, health, old age, permanence, loss, authenticity, injustice, compassion, work, pain and sorrow, kindness, the connections between people, peace, awe, humility, death, a life of play and meaning: In short, those things that make life worth living.

 While Mud and Dreams is an intimate embrace, a dialogue and relationship, Happiness Field Manual, is a short, practical guide that summarizes all the research into Human Flourishing and offers roll-up your sleeves advice of what you can do right now to enhance the texture and quality of your life.
-It too will be available in a few months.
-Sign up now to ensure you get the latest news about the book!
+For a limited time, Sign up and get your free e-copy.
+A paper bound edition is also coming soon!

-And for my dear readers who cannot wait even a few months, Being Human: A Love Letter, is available today.
-It is a “chapbook”, a short sample of some of my other readings that are explored more deeply in Mud and Dreams.
+Being Human: A Love Letter, is a “chapbook”, a short sample of some of my other readings that are explored more deeply in Mud and Dreams.
 When Being Human was released, the reception was humbling and overwhelming.
 After reading the book, author David Pollay, co-founding Associate Executive Director of the International Positive Psychology Association, referred to me as the “poetic voice of positive psychology.”
 You can find Mr. Pollay’s full review here, and get your copy of Being Human here.

 I wish I could look you directly in the eyes and help you see the meaning and beauty of your lives.
 But since I am limited to only words on a page and on a screen, I hope that you find something in them to encourage and comfort you, and help you discover a reverence for being.